 www.finalfling.com – a funky site on life and death decisions founded by Barbara Chalmers who’s “Head of the family”

 What participants have said

 “I really want to thank you for a great and inspiring weekend.
 It took me way beyond my habitual concerns and re-Minded me of what I truly value.
 I am so very grateful.
 Thank you for your courage and inspiration.”

-“I went on the death weekend at Hilfield Friary November 2013 because my mother is terminally ill and we were both struggling with accepting this fact.
+“I went on the death weekend at Hilfield Friary, Dorset in November 2013 because my mother is terminally ill and we were both struggling with accepting this fact.
 My biggest concern was facing up to the reality and uncertainty of death.
 I was also looking for ways of offering my mother support in a non-religious and sympathetic way.

 What surprised me most about the workshop was the realisation that death is something we will all face and that it is, in fact, part of life.
 What changed for me most was I am much more aware of death, not in a morbid or depressing way, but in a sense of being aware of the transient nature of life.
 I also feel more prepared to have discussions with my family and loved ones about their own, and my own, death.
 I hope to pass this openness onto my children to enable them to live their lives without a deep fear of death and more a sense of acceptance.

 My situation now is different because I have a sense of acceptance I did not have before and I believe I am more prepared to help my mother on her journey.
 We can now have open conversations about the reality of her death without being constantly miserable or avoiding the issue.
 I also feel I have some practical skills and a reading list to help me in the future if things are difficult for me after her death.

 I would recommend this experience to anyone who is facing a loss in the family or who has a fear of death themselves.”